 ANTH 301.
 Human Evolution.
 4 Hours.

-Semester course; 3 lecture and 2 laboratory hours.
+Semester course; 3 lecture and 2 laboratory hours (delivered online of face-to-face).
 4 credits.
 Prerequisite: UNIV 200 or HONR 200 with a minimum grade of C. Introduces the range of human diversity as well as a broad understanding of evolution and evolutionary biology, particularly as it applies to hominid evolution.
 Specific topics include basic genetics, primatology, paleontology and the hominin fossil record.
 Crosslisted as: BIOL 341.

 ANTH 302.
 Archaeological Theory.
 3 Hours.

-Semester course; 3 lecture hours.
+Semester course; 3 lecture hours (delivered online or face-to-face).
 3 credits.
 Prerequisites: ANTH 105/INTL 104 and UNIV 200 or HONR 200 with a minimum grade of C. Covers the basic theoretical perspectives and tools of archaeology, including analysis and interpretation of archaeological materials.
 Students will review the intellectual history of archaeology, applying a variety of theoretical approaches to archaeological data sets and sites.

 ANTH 303.
 Archaeological Methods and Research Design.
 4 Hours.